qin-guan/study-harder/docs/np/ict/matt/practical-test-revision.md

 ## Dynamic Analysis Tools

 1. ApateDNS - record down any requests of connections to a domain/IP by the malware
-2. CMD netcat
+2. CMD netcat -
-3. Process Explorer
+3. Process Explorer -
-4. Process Monitor
+4. Process Monitor - any process/registry keys accessed or modified in any way will be seen here , highly noisy 😞
-5. Regshot - scan directries for any changes that have been made
+5. Regshot - scan directories and registry details for any changes that have been made

 ## How to Dynamic Analysis